LIFEHUBBER

 Why it is included here

-Lifehubber includes Trinity-Large-Thinking because it appears to be a visible current reference point in the large-model, reasoning-oriented part of the AI landscape.
+Lifehubber includes Trinity-Large-Thinking because it gives readers a visible current point of comparison in the large-model, reasoning-oriented part of the AI landscape.

 Source links